HypothesisWorks/hypothesis/hypothesis-python/docs/settings.rst

 4. Mutating examples for :ref:`targeted property-based testing <targeted-search>`.
 5. Attempting to shrink an example found in previous phases (other than phase 1 - explicit examples cannot be shrunk).
    This turns potentially large and complicated examples which may be hard to read into smaller and simpler ones.
+6. Attempting to explain the cause of the failure, by identifying suspicious lines of code (e.g. the earliest lines which are never run on passing inputs, and always run on failures).
+   This relies on :func:`python:sys.settrace`, and is therefore automatically disabled on PyPy or if you are using :pypi:`coverage` or a debugger.
+If there are no clearly suspicious lines of code, :pep:`we refuse the temptation to guess <20>`.

 The phases setting provides you with fine grained control over which of these run, with each phase corresponding to a value on the :class:`~hypothesis.Phase` enum: